Bajaj Chetak: Chetak Electric

-On 16 October 2019, Bajaj Auto unveiled a new electric version of their Chetak scooter under the Urbanite EV brand.
-The production of Chetak Electric started on September 25, 2019, at the Chakan plant of Bajaj Auto.
+On 16 October 2019, Bajaj Auto unveiled a new electric version of their Chetak scooter under the Urbanite EV brand, with an all-metal body and retro-inspired styling.

+Production started on September 25, 2019, at the Chakan plant of Bajaj Auto.
 It was initially launched in Pune (4 dealerships) and Bangalore (13 dealerships) in January 2020 and was sold through select KTM dealerships.

 Chetak Technology Ltd inaugurated their newly built EV manufacturing plant at Pune's Akurdi on the birth anniversary of Rahul Bajaj in October 2019.
 The plant has a capacity to manufacture 500,000 electric two-wheelers per annum.

 As of 2023, the scooter is being sold in 100 cities and has 40+ stores serving as exclusive Experience Centres.